 - Drivers dropping off or picking up students will continuously move forward in the single file lane until the vehicle is positioned in the loading zones (between the 2 speed bumps).
 If you know your child is not always out right away, please park so you do not hold up the loading line.
-Students will be lined up 6 ft. apart at the designated cones.
+Students will be lined up at the designated dots.

 - Students must enter the car on the passenger side.
 If your car is not arranged this way please adjust your car seats.

 Once stopped between the 2 speed bumps, students can safely enter or exit the vehicle., on the passenger side.
 Parents please stay in your car.

 - DO NOT park or leave your vehicle unattended in the Fire Lane